 - Proof of accommodation

 - Proof of funds, if it concerns university studies or unpaid professional work experience.
-In other cases a document stating that the costs for your stay are paid by a domestic host organisation.
+The amount needed for one year is 93 000 CZK.

 - A document on travel medical insurance for the period of your stay in the Czech Republic, complex health insurance which covers not only emergency hospital visits, but also other outpatient medical expences such as vaccinations, routine hospital visits, blood test and forth.
 As from 1st August 2021, the only insurance company which will be accepted is Všeobecná zdravotní pojišťovna (VZP; General Health Insurance Company), Uniqua, Maxima or Slavia.
 The amount of the insurance benefit (the agreed insurance benefit limit for one insurance event must be at least EUR 400 000, that being without an insurance retention on the amount of the given costs).

 - Upon request, a document similar to an extract from the Penal Register record